Influactive360/influactive-modal-form-brochure/README.md

 ## Description

-Modal Form Brochure is a simple plugin that displays a modal with a form when the user clicks on a link with the ID `#brochure` and a parameter `?file=FILE_ID`.
+Modal Form Brochure is a simple plugin that displays a modal with a form when the user clicks on a link with the ID `#brochure`.

 ## Author

 Influactive ([https://influactive.com](https://influactive.com))

-## Contributors

-*Please include your WordPress.org username(s) here*

-## Stable Tag

-1.0

-## Tested Up To

-*Please include the latest version of WordPress this plugin has been tested up to*

 ## Version